 The internet and referrals from friends, beauty professionals and physicians are often sources of finding an electrologist.
 However,not every state regulates the practice of electrology.Those who seek a Kansas state licensed electrologist can be assured that their electrologist has received proper training and has passed testing from the Kansas Board of Cosmetology to become state licensed.
 Inside the state of Kansas there is also an electrology facility license required for the practice of electrology, and each facility is subject to a surprise inspection by the Kansas State Board of Cosmetology to assure state laws regulating electrologists are followed.

-Currently, the state Kansas requires at least 500 clock hours of electrolysis school as well as a written and practical exam.
+Currently, the state Kansas requires at least 500 clock hours of electrolysis school as well as a written theory exam and a written practical exam.
 Electrologists should be motivated "life-long learners" in their profession meaning their education continues after electrolysis school via educational events and professional publications which relate to the field of electrology.

 What to expect during your consultation.

 The electrologist has you complete a health history form, explains how the treatment works, discusses the risks of treatment and provides instructions for taking care of your skin after the treatment.
 The electrologist also explains how normal post-treatment skin appears and answers any questions you have regarding the treatment.
-The treatment room is clean and has a dry heat or autoclave sterilizer for sterilizing forceps.
-The electrologist also explains office policies or procedures that affect you.
+The treatment room should appear clean and an handwashing sink as well as a dry heat or autoclave sterilizer for sterilizing forceps should be located in or adjacent to the treatment room.
+The electrologist also explains office policies and procedures that affect you.

 What to expect during the treatment